 Ingredient quality — what’s actually in it

-Beef recipe ingredients: Beef, beef heart, beef kidney, beef tripe, beef liver, beef lung, New Zealand green-lipped mussel, beef bone, lecithin, inulin (from chicory), dried kelp, minerals, vitamins, preserved with mixed tocopherols.
+Beef recipe: Beef, beef heart, beef kidney, beef tripe, beef liver, beef lung, New Zealand green-lipped mussel, beef bone, lecithin, inulin (from chicory), dried kelp, minerals, vitamins, preserved with mixed tocopherols.

-- Every ingredient is identifiable — no “meat meal,” no “animal derivatives,” no mystery fillers
+- Everything is identifiable — no “meat meal,” no “animal derivatives,” no filler carbohydrates

-- Organ meats are included — heart, kidney, liver, lung.
-These are nutrient-dense and reflect what dogs would eat in a whole-prey diet
+- Organ meats are included — heart, kidney, liver, lung are nutrient-dense and reflect a whole-prey diet

-- No grains, no potatoes, no legumes — this is a meat-based food with minimal plant content
+- No grains, potatoes, or legumes — this is a meat-first food with minimal plant content

-- Natural preservatives — mixed tocopherols (vitamin E), not artificial preservatives
+- Natural preservation — mixed tocopherols (vitamin E), not synthetic preservatives

 Sourcing